theopn/dotfiles/README.md

 #### Waybar

 I like the look better than Polybar.
-Simple top bar that contains all the necessary information.
+Colorful top bar that contains all the necessary information.

 ### macOS